Scopes, M2M, and APIs with resource servers - Amazon Cognito

 • Description: A friendly description of the scope.
 For example, Check current proximity to sun.

 Amazon Cognito can include custom scopes in access tokens for any users, whether they are local to your user pool or federated with a third-party identity provider.
-You can choose scopes for your users' access tokens during authentication flows with the OAuth 2.0 authorization server that includes the hosted UI.
+You can choose scopes for your users' access tokens during authentication flows with the OAuth 2.0 authorization server that includes managed login.
 Your user's authentication must begin at the Authorize endpoint with scope as one of the request parameters.
 The following is a recommended format for resource servers.
 For an identifier, use an API friendly name.
 For a custom scope, use the action that they authorize.

 resourceServerIdentifier/scopeName